Paulocracy/basic_server/README.md

 *A basic configuration for a Flask Python server with JSON-based Socket.IO communication and TypeScript-derived JavaScript.*

 ## Installation

 ```
 # 1st: Install node.js, e.g., from https://nodejs.org/
-#      (use the LTS version since TypeScript is optimized for it)
-#      and add node.js to your system's PATH (you can select it, e.g., in the
+#      and add node.js to your system's PATH (you may select this option the
 #      graphical installer)
 # 2nd: Install and test TypeScript *as root/sudo/administrator* via:
 npm install -g typescript